 But there was way more to the loyalty card scheme than we were led to believe.

-Despite the warm and cuddly impression these companies give; “we really love you being our customer and we want to reward you for being so lovely“, with their glossy, celebrity-endorsed advertising and brochures, smily, happy people and in-store promos, make no mistake, it’s all a tad sinister and takes full advantage of technological trickery and data mining in true big-brother style.
+Despite the warm and cuddly impression these companies give, with their glossy, celebrity-endorsed advertising and brochures, smiley, happy people and in-store promos, make no mistake, it’s all a tad sinister and takes full advantage of technological trickery and data mining, in true big-brother style.

-Aside from the massive amount of personal data they hold on millions of customers (which came under fire with the implementation of the GDPR in May 2018) the benefit to the customer is genuine and the company’s sales increase as a direct result so clearly, they have created a band of truly loyal customers.
+An immense amount of personal data has been accumulated from millions of customers via loyalty schemes.
+This came under serious scrutiny with the implementation of the GDPR in May 2018.
+However, customer benefits are genuine and loyalty schemes continue to boost sales revenue so they have created a band of truly loyal customers.

 Or have they?

 In the right environment, where demand is high, a loyalty scheme can be highly effective at driving sales even for small businesses.
-For example, a long established and highly successful fish & chip restaurant near Croydon, Surrey began running its own loyalty card scheme and the results were incredible.
-To this day they literally give away more than 200 free meals every week, yet turnover and profits continue to rise because one free meal equates to 5 paid-for meals.
-Do the maths.
+For example, in 2018 a long-established and highly successful fish & chip restaurant near Croydon, Surrey began running its own loyalty card scheme, the results of which were incredible.
+A typical week saw them give away, completely free of charge, more than 200 free meals, yet turnover and profits continued to rise because one free meal equates to 5 paid-for meals.
+You do the maths.

 However, is that really loyalty or is that just playing to our natural weakness for wanting something for nothing?

 If the scheme were to be stopped would the customers continue to go to that particular establishment, regardless?
 Especially if they have to go out of their way to get to it.